LLM Personas as a Substitute for Field Experiments in Method Benchmarking: Deferred theoretical discussions

 By construction, given $w_t$ this sampling uses only fresh benchmark randomness (fresh panel draw and micro-responses) and therefore does not depend on $\mathcal I_{t-1}$ nor on the identity of $\mathcal A$.
 Hence for every measurable $A\subseteq\mathcal O$,

-This is exactly the (AB)-type conditional independence statement with kernel $Q_{P,I}$.
+This is exactly the (MB)-type conditional independence statement with kernel $Q_{P,I}$.
 Combining this with the fact that $w_t\sim \pi_t(\cdot\mid \mathcal I_{t-1})$ under (AO), the standard sequential composition / chain rule for Markov kernels yields, for every horizon $T$,

 The same argument for $B'=(P',I,\Gamma,L)$ gives

 This is precisely Definition~\ref{def:jpc_interface} with $Q:=Q_{P,I}$ and $Q':=Q_{P',I}$. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem:jpc_implies_literal_representation}] We construct an \emph{auxiliary} panel--instrument--aggregation representation that reproduces the same transcript laws.
 This construction is not meant to mirror the internal structure of the original human/persona protocols.
 Let